Math is Fun

 That was interesting!

-When you square a negative number you get a positive result.
+When we square a negative number we get a positive result.

-Just the same as if you had squared a positive number:
+Just the same as squaring a positive number:

 5x5 = -5x-5

-We look at that in more detail in Squares and Square Roots in Algebra.
+(For more detail read Squares and Square Roots in Algebra)

 Square Roots